Supply Chain Management Blog | Flox

 The costs of warehousing have surged globally, driven by the rapid growth of e-commerce, supply chain bottlenecks, and increased manufacturing activities.
 In the last few years, total warehousing costs, including rents, service charges, and taxes have risen sharply, with prime rents alone increasing by 11.8% across key markets.
 Factors such as low vacancy rates and limited land availability, particularly in urban centres, have added to the rising costs.
 For instance, in Sydney, warehousing costs soared by 25.4% in the year leading to mid-2023 due to extremely low vacancy rates and land constraints.

 Labour and energy costs are also contributing significantly to the upward trend.
 Wages for warehouse workers have risen, driven by tight labour markets, and electricity costs remain high, despite a recent drop in diesel prices.
 Even though the pace of cost increases has slowed, they are likely to remain elevated in the coming years.
-The ongoing demand for efficient, strategically located warehouses, particularly as businesses focus on de-risking supply chains and meeting sustainability goals, will continue to support rental growth
+The ongoing demand for efficient, strategically located warehouses, particularly as businesses focus on de-risking supply chains and meeting sustainability goals, will continue to support rental growth.

 Warehousing as an asset